MeeryMuggletail/Factorio-API/README.md

 ## MQTT

 Hook the new constant combinator up to a network you want to publish to MQTT.
 You can name the combinator, this will be used as the MQTT Topic name for that network.
 You can have multiple combinators to publish to multiple topics.
 The combinator has many useful additional features like filtering.
 It is a copy of: https://mods.factorio.com/mod/CircuitHUD-V2.
-The HUD display update time is also used as publishing interval (in game ticks)
+The HUD display update time is also used as publishing interval (in-game ticks)

 The hooked up circuit will be published as a JSON object, for example: